Jaguar Mark 2: Engine

 The Mark 2 came with a 120 bhp 2483 cc, 210 bhp 3442 cc or 220 bhp 3781 cc Jaguar XK engine.
 The 3.8 is similar to the unit used in the 3.8 E-Type (called XKE in the USA), having the same block, crank, connecting rods and pistons but different inlet manifold and carburation (two SUs versus three on the E-Type in Europe) and therefore 30 bhp less.
 The head of the six-cylinder engine in the Mark 2 had curved ports compared to the straight ports of the E-Type configuration.
 The 3.4 Litre and 3.8 Litre cars were fitted with twin SU HD6 carburettors and the 2.4 Litre with twin Solex carburettors.

-Aware of the importance of the quotable numbers to the US market Jaguar continued to use claimed gross bhp figures throughout the production period of the Mk II and 240/340 models.
-A direct conversion into DIN bhp is not possible, but the 3.8 Mk II engine developed about 190 bhp by modern DIN standards.
-This compares with the later 4.2 XJ6 engine which also gave around 190 bhp DIN, or 245 gross bhp according to Jaguar.
+Aware of the importance of the quotable numbers to the US market, Jaguar continued to use claimed gross bhp figures throughout the production period of the Mk II and 240/340 models.
+A direct conversion to DIN bhp is not possible, but the 3.8 Mk II engine developed about 190 bhp by modern DIN standards.
+This compares with the later 4.2 XJ6 engine, which also produced around 190 bhp DIN, or 245 gross bhp according to Jaguar.
 The explanation was that the XJ6 4.2 engine was delivering the power at lower rpm.
-The camshaft timing and inlet and exhaust valve sizes were the same for the 2.4,3.4,3.8 Mk II and XJ6 4.2 engines, so the engines throttled themselves sooner in the bigger engine sizes.
+The camshaft timing and inlet and exhaust valve sizes were the same for the 2.4,3.4,3.8 Mk II and XJ6 4.2 engines, so the engines throttled themselves sooner in the larger engine sizes.
 Later 4.2 XJ6 engines had special induction pipes, to reduce exhaust emissions, that crossed over between the inlet and exhaust sides of the engine.
 These reduced bhp to around 170 bhp on later production.

 Body

 The new car was re-engineered above the waistline, with vision dramatically improved by an 18% increase in cabin glass area.
 Slender front pillars allowed a wider windscreen, and the rear window almost wrapped around to the enlarged side windows, now with the familiar Jaguar D-shape above the back door and fully chromed frames for all the side windows.
 The radiator grille was changed, and larger side, tail and fog lamps were repositioned.
-Inside a new heating system was fitted and ducted to the rear compartment.
+Inside, a new heating system was fitted and ducted to the rear compartment.
 There was an improved instrument layout that became standard for all Jaguar cars until the XJ series II of 1973.